ukw2d/py-grove-watcher/README.md

 #### Environment Variables

-`.env` is used to store default path values required for the optional dedicated venv that is used for grammar (pip packages) caching.
+You can use your `.env` to override path values required for the optional dedicated venv that is used for grammar (pip packages) caching.

-- `CACHE_DIR_WIN32` - Path to the optional dedicated venv directory for Windows platform
+- `GW_CACHE_DIR_WIN32` - Override Path to the optional dedicated venv directory for Windows platform

-- `CACHE_DIR_UNIX` - Path to the optional dedicated venv directory for Unix platforms
+- `GW_CACHE_DIR_UNIX` - Override Path to the optional dedicated venv directory for Unix platforms

-- `VENV_EXECUTABLE_WIN32` - Path to the optional dedicated venv Python executable for Windows platform
+- `GW_VENV_EXECUTABLE_WIN32` - Override Path to the optional dedicated venv Python executable for Windows platform

-- `VENV_EXECUTABLE_UNIX`  - Path to the optional dedicated venv Python executable for Unix platforms
+- `GW_VENV_EXECUTABLE_UNIX`  - Override Path to the optional dedicated venv Python executable for Unix platforms

-- `VENV_EXECUTABLE_DEFAULT_EXECUTABLE` - Python executable name used for the optional dedicated venv
+- `GW_VENV_EXECUTABLE_DEFAULT_EXECUTABLE` - Override Python executable name used for the optional dedicated venv

 #### Config files
-`src/grove_watcher/config/config.json` - json used for pip packages prefixes.
-As per naming convention of the tree_sitter grammar pip packages.
-There is only 1 value there for now which should be enough.
+`src/grove_watcher/config/config.json` - json used for tree-sitter grammar pip packages prefixes and default venv path values.

 `src/grove_watcher/config/logging.json` - json used for logging configuration.
-You can change the values as per your requirements.

 <!-- Getting Started -->